Signs Of Ambien Use

 Quitting Ambien “cold turkey” increases the possibility of experiencing stronger withdrawal symptoms.

 The first step in treating an Ambien addiction is guiding the user through detox and the withdrawal period.
-This detox period generally involves carefully reducing the user’s Ambien dose over time.
+Detox generally involves carefully reducing the user’s Ambien dose over time.

 Eventually Ambien users can stop taking the drug without dangerous withdrawal symptoms.
 Detox is coupled with therapy and support groups to help treat the psychological aspect of the addiction.
 If you need help finding Ambien addiction treatment for a loved one, contact a dedicated treatment provider to discuss available treatment options today.